 6. Rent out your stuff

 Do you have random items or equipment that rarely get used laying around?
 Another great way to make extra money in London is to rent out any of the stuff you barely use.
-There are plenty of niche sites that allow you to make money by renting out your sports equipment or luxury accessories, for example.
+There are plenty of niche sites that allow you to make money by renting out your sports equipment or designer accessories, for example.
 But there are also platforms that will let you list everything from cameras and sewing machines to bouncy castles and wedding dresses!

 Rent & borrow platforms to try: